Phase diagram of the $J_1$-$J_2$ quantum Heisenberg model for arbitrary spin: Non-perturbative truncation of FRG flow equations

-A major advantage of these expressions is that they are exact in the limit $ \bm{k} \to 0 $.
-Hence, they satisfy spin conservation exactly.
+A major advantage of these expressions is that they are exact in the limit $ \bm{k} \to 0 $ and therefore satisfy spin conservation exactly.
+On the other hand, for $ \bm{k} \neq 0 $ Eqs.~(\ref{eq:gammaapprox}) are only correct to order $ J_\Lambda^2 $.
 The contributions \eqref{eq:sigma_flow_dynamic} and \eqref{eq:pi_flow_dynamic} of the dynamic vertices to the flow equations for the $2$-point vertices then reduce to \cite{footnoteclassical}

 Spin conservation is ensured by construction because $ \tilde{\gamma}_\Lambda ( K , \bm{q} ) $ vanishes for $\bm{k} =0$.
 Note also that the property $ \tilde{\gamma}_\Lambda ( K , \bm{q} ) \propto 1 / \omega^2 $ implies that the ergodicity condition $ \Pi_\Lambda^{-1} ( \bm{k} , \omega \to 0 ) \to 0 $ \cite{Tarasevych2021} is also automatically fulfilled.